Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

-For each pair exposed during round $r$, the probability it is bad (i.e.\ joins two vertices already seen, as defined in (i)) is at most $N_r/\big((d+1)n -N_r\big)<\gamma$ for some $\gamma = O(kd^{r}/n)$.
+Since every exposed vertex contains an exposed point after the end of any round, the number of exposed vertices during the round is at most $N_r$, and the number of unexposed points in exposed vertices is at most $dN_r$ at all times during the round.
+Thus, for each pair exposed during round $r$, the probability it is bad (i.e.\ joins two exposed vertices), as defined in (i), is at most $d N_r/\big((d+1)n -dN_r\big)<\gamma$ for some $\gamma = O(N_r/n) = O(1/\log n)$.
 This, as in the argument in (i), is true conditional on the history of the process.
-Beginning with $r=r_0$, consider round $r$.
-For general $r$, we expose the unexposed points that are sitting in vertices in $S(V',r-1)$ sequentially, and as before bound the number of bad edges stochastically by a binomial random variable represented by coin flips.
+Beginning with $r=r_0$, consider round $r$ for general $r$.
+(Note that the rounds are numbered according to the value of $r$, so the first round is always round $r_0$.)
+We expose the unexposed points that are sitting in vertices in $S(V',r-1)$ sequentially, and as before bound the number of bad edges stochastically by a binomial random variable represented by coin flips.
 This time, a bad flip occurs with probability $\gamma$.
 Let $R_{i,\beta }$ be the event that in the first $i$ coins there are at least $\beta i$ bad flips.
 Then

-We wish to choose values $\beta_r$ such that if we set $\beta = \beta_r$ and $i=i_r:=k(d+1)d^{r-1}$ (which is an upper bound on the number of pairs exposed in round $r$), we obtain $\pr(R_{i,\beta}){n \choose k} = o(e^{-d^2}/n^2)$.
-It then follows by the union bound that, with probability $1-o(e^{-d^2})$, for all $k$ and all sets $V'$ of cardinality $k$, none of the events $R_{i,\beta}$ holds.
-That is, each round $r$ has less than $\beta i$ bad edges in the ``large neighbourhoods'' part of the neighbourhood growth.
-We will then compute the implications of this event for expansion.
-Then, considering the lower bound implied by~\eqn{sbound} on the probability that $\P_{n,d+1}$ gives a simple graph (this works as in (i) in the case $r_0\ge 2$, and applies to a perfectly $(d+1)$-regular graph otherwise), we immediately conclude that \aas\ none of the events corresponding to the $R_{i,\beta}$ hold for $\G_{n,d}$.
+We wish to choose values $\beta_{r}$ such that if we set $\beta = \beta_{r}$ and $i=i_r:=k(d+1)d^{r-1}$ (which is an upper bound on the number of pairs exposed in round $r$), we obtain $\pr(R_{i,\beta}){n \choose k} = o(e^{-d^2}/n^2)$ for all $r\ge r_0$ up to the upper bound $r=O(\log_d n)$ implied by the hypotheses of (ii).
+(We suppress the dependence on $k$ in the notation $\beta_r$ and $i_r$.)
+It then follows by the union bound that, with probability $1-o(e^{-d^2})$, for all $k$ ($=O(n^{1/2+\delta})$) and all sets $V'$ of cardinality $k$, none of the events $R_{i,\beta}$ holds.
+Considering the lower bound implied by~\eqn{sbound} on the probability that $\P_{n,d+1}$ gives a simple graph (this works as in (i) in the case $r_0\ge 2$, and applies to a perfectly $(d+1)$-regular graph otherwise), we immediately conclude that \aas\ none of the events corresponding to the $R_{i,\beta}$ hold for $\G_{n,d}$.
+That is, for all starting sets $V'$, each round $r$ has less than $\beta i$ bad edges in the ``large neighbourhoods'' part of the neighbourhood growth.
+We will then compute the implications of this property for expansion.